Saphyra/apphub/README.md

 * Deploys/re-deploys the services
 * Waits until all the services are up

-Usage: ./build_and_deploy.sh [skipBuild | skipTests | skipUnitTests]
+Usage: ./build_and_deploy.sh [skipBuild | skipTests | skipUnitTests] [namespace:current git branch]
 Parameters:
 * skipBuild: skip the build process of the application, deploy the existing images to the develop environment
 * skipTests: skip the unit/integration testing part of the build process
 * skipIntegrationTests: skip the BE/FE tests
 * skipUnitTests: skip unit tests

-#### deploy.sh

-* Creates and configures namespace
-* Deploys/re-deploy the services

-Usage: ./deploy.sh [namespace:develop]

-Parametes:
 * namespace: Name of the namespace to use (production/develop).
-Default: develop

-#### develop_deployment.sh

-* Cleans up the hard disk space by deleting unused docker images
-* Builds the application
-* Creates and configures develop namespace
-* Deploys/re-deploys the services to develop namespace
-* Waits until all the services are up
-* Runs automated tests

-Usage: ./develop_deployment.sh [skipBuild | skipTrap]
-Parametes:
-* skipBuild: skip the build process of the application, deploy the existing images to the develop environment
-* skipTrap: created background processes for port-forwarding are not stopped after the script is finished
+Default: name of the current git branch

 #### port_forward.sh

 * Exposes the application's endpoints and database

-Usage: ./port_forward.sh [namespace:develop]
+Usage: ./port_forward.sh [namespace:current git branch]
 Parametes:
 * namespace: Name of the namespace to use (production/develop).
-Default: develop
+Default: name of the current git branch

-#### production_proxy.sh
+#### pp.sh

 * Exposes the application running on production namespace to a random port of the host machine
 * Builds module apphub-proxy